-We initially undertook a study involving workshops with senior leaders to clarify their organisational priorities and vision for the future.
+We initially undertook a study involving workshops with senior leaders to clarify their organizational priorities and vision for the future.
 Focus groups, surveys and one-to-one interviews with their staff around the world provided us with additional insights about the appetite and feasibility of implementing different ways of working.
 To understand the scope of the process and infrastructure enhancements necessary, our team reviewed the infrastructure of the HR, IT and facilities management departments.

-This research informed a unique ‘Case for Change’ report and the design of a participatory change management programme tailored to meet Amnesty’s objectives.
-To support the implementation of the programme we delivered a suite of training workshops which taught team leaders how to lead their teams to co-create their own ways of working within a globally shared framework.
+This research informed a unique ‘Case for Change’ report and the design of a participatory change management program tailored to meet Amnesty’s objectives.
+To support the implementation of the program we delivered a suite of training workshops which taught team leaders how to lead their teams to co-create their own ways of working within a globally shared framework.
 These workshops gave leaders the confidence and tools to develop ‘Working Together Agreements’ with their teams.

 The agreements could be customized to meet the specific requirements of each team, while adhering to the principles of the organization as a whole.
 We remained by Amnesty’s side to ensure the agreements were implemented successfully and enhanced the charity’s workplace culture.